Germi

 Germi (گرمی) (Note: Also romanized as Garmī and Germī; also known as Germi Ojarood) is a city in the Central District of Germi County, (Note: Formerly Moghan County) Ardabil province, Iran, serving as the capital of both the county and the district.

 Population

 At the time of the 2006 National Census, the city's population was 28,348 in 6,382 households.
 The following census in 2011 counted 28,953 people in 7,491 households.
 The 2016 census measured the population as 28,967 people in 8,375 households.

 Climate

-The city of Germi is located between two low mountain ranges enjoying a warm climate in summers but pleasant and moderate weather in winter.
+The city of Germi is located between two low mountain ranges features a warm climate in summers but pleasant and moderate weather in winter.

 Germi, like most parts of Iran, has a semi-arid climate with fairly hot summers and relatively cold winters.
-The climate of Germi is moderate and mild to most of the districts and cities of Ardebil province.
+The climate of Germi is moderate and mild compared to most of the districts and cities of Ardebil province.